mcneela/Retina/demos/nldr/tutorial/tutorial.md

     from sklearn import manifold, datasets

-Next, we will conjure the Swiss Roll data
+Next, we will conjure the Swiss Roll

     X, color = datasets.samples_generator.make_swiss_roll(n_samples=1500)

-In the datasets module, `sample_generator` is a class that provides a number of utility functions for generating interesting sets of data.
+In the datasets module, `sample_generator` is a class that provides a number of utility functions for generating interesting data.
 The class' `make_swiss_roll` function does exactly as expected: generates a 3D swiss roll dataset.
 The function returns two items.
-The first, `X`, is an n x 3 array of points residing in the dataset, where `n = n_samples`.
+The first, `X`, is an n x 3 array of the points residing in the dataset, where `n = n_samples`.
 The second is a 1 x n array of the relative positions of each row in `X`.
 It is this sort of relational data that we need in order to apply a Matplotlib colormap to the roll, so we call it `color`.

 Now that we have our data, we can apply the LLE transformation to it.
 Since our source data makes use of three dimensions, we will make our target topological space have dimension two.
-The reduction can be performed painlessly by a single call to scikit-learns `manifold.locally_linear_embedding` like so:
+The reduction can be performed painlessly by a single call to scikit-learn's `manifold.locally_linear_embedding` like so:

     X_r, err = manifold.locally_linear_embedding(X, n_neighbors=12,